deepset-ai/haystack-home/content/blog/haystack-nvidia-nim-rag-guide/index.md

 {"object":"list","data":[{"id":"NV-Embed-QA","created":0,"object":"model","owned_by":"organization-owner"}]}
 ```

-Now, we have the Embedding NIM up and running.
+Now, we have the NeMo Retriever Embedding NIM up and running.

-Once this setup procedure is completed, it provides service endpoints of NIMs provided LLMs and the retrieval embedding models.
+Once the above procedure is completed, you will have API endpoints of LLM NIM and  NeMo Retriever Embedding NIM.

 ## Operational Considerations

-Monitoring and autoscaling are essential for deployed NIMs to ensure efficient, effective, and reliable operation.
-Monitoring tracks performance metrics, detects errors, and optimizes resource utilization, while autoscaling dynamically adjusts resources to match changing workloads, ensuring the NIMs can handle sudden spikes or dips in demand.
-This enables NIMs to provide accurate and timely responses, even under heavy loads, while optimizing costs and maintaining high availability.
-In this section, we will delve into details of deploying monitoring and enabling autoscaling for NIMs.
+Monitoring and autoscaling are essential for deployed NVIDIA NIM to ensure efficient, effective, and reliable operation.
+Monitoring tracks performance metrics, detects errors, and optimizes resource utilization, while autoscaling dynamically adjusts resources to match changing workloads, ensuring the NVIDIA NIM can handle sudden spikes or dips in demand.
+This enables NVIDIA NIM to provide accurate and timely responses, even under heavy loads, while optimizing costs and maintaining high availability.
+In this section, we will delve into details of deploying monitoring and enabling autoscaling for NVIDIA NIM.

 ### Monitoring